truenas/documentation/content/CORE/CORETutorials/Network/Wireguard.md

 ## Configure the WireGuard File

-You can configure the <file>/root/wg0.conf</file> file and apply a WireGuard configuration to attach to whatever WireGuard network you define.
+You can configure the <file>/root/wg0.conf</file> file.
+This applies a WireGuard configuration to attach to whatever WireGuard network you define.
-It can be a single point-to-point to anything running WireGuard or even use full routing.
+It can be a single point-to-point to anything running WireGuard.
+It can even use full routing.
 Example use cases are:

 * Access data on a NAS from your Remote Laptop